LuciaEverblack/twitch-checklist/README.md

 *This is what is sent in email notifications and smart notifications.
 Short and sweet works best here!*

 ## Twitter Post
 *Don't just post that you are live, talk about what you are doing and show that personality!
-Use a gif, a selfie, or a video to help stand out more.*
+Use a gif, a selfie, or a video to help stand out more.
+And YES you can and should put your Twitch URL here, Twiter won't surpress it.*

 ## Discord Post
 *If possible, tailor these to each community you are in.
 That way the message resonates with people and they are more likely to click on the link.*